Latin Market Shopping Guide

-Ever wondered about shopping in a Hispanic Market?
+Ever wondered about shopping in a Latin Market?
 Wonder no more!
-Here’s my handy Hispanic Market Shopping Guide with everything you need to explore your local Hispanic market!!!
+Here’s my handy Latin Market and Ingredient Guide with everything you need to explore your local Latin market!!!

 You’ve passed it a thousand times.
 Or you already shop there.
-But whether you are a regular shopper or have never crossed the threshold of your local Hispanic market, here’s my Hispanic Market Shopping Guide list of all the things you should buy at the Hispanic market!
+But whether you are a regular shopper or have never crossed the threshold of your local Latin market, here’s my Latin Market and Ingredient Guide with a list of all the things you should buy at the Latin market!
 As you can see, it’s a long list!!!

-As I’ve said before, shopping at ethnic markets is one of my favorite things to do and one of the best ways to learn more about other culture’s cuisines.
-Not only can you find unique and flavorful ingredients, but in many cases prices are lower than your local grocery store!
+Shopping at ethnic markets is one of my favorite things to do and one of the best ways to learn more about other culture’s cuisines.
+Not only can you find unique and flavorful ingredients, but in many

-Naranja Agria – This is the juice of bitter oranges and is a common ingredient in Yucatan cuisine.
+Naranja Agria – This is the juice of bitter oranges and is a common ingredient in Yucatan dishes.
 It is used like vinegar for marinades and for pickling vegetables.
-Although sour, it’s less astringent than lemon or lime juice and makes a fantastic marinade for almost any type of seafood, chicken, pork, beef or vegetables.
-It’s also delicious in salad dressings and in cocktails!
+Although sour, it’s less astringent than lemon or lime juice.
+A fantastic marinade for almost any type of seafood, chicken, pork, beef or vegetables it’s the key ingredient in these Slow Cooker Pulled Pork Tacos.

 Salsas – both fresh and jarred, there is an almost infinite variety to choose from.
 I love picking up jars of salsa to have on hand for quick meals like this Turkey Chili with Salsa Verde.

-Canned Piquillo Peppers – Smaller than red bell peppers with a sweet flavor, these peppers are made for stuffing or slicing into soups, stews and even stir fries!
+Canned Piquillo Peppers – Smaller than red bell peppers with a sweet flavor, these peppers are made for stuffing or adding to dishes like this Spanish Gazpacho!

 Chipotle Peppers – also known as smoked jalapenos, these peppers come packed in a vinegary tomato sauce and add a wonderful heat and smokiness to just about any dish.
 I love them in the aoili in my steak mushroom and talevera sandwich!